How to Set Up a Hotel Business in India (Complete Step-by-Step Guide)

 - Sprinkler systems

-👉 Without Fire NOC, hotel operation is illegal
+👉 Without Fire NOC, operation is illegal.

 11. EPF & ESI Registration for Employees